ColombianAstronomy/ResearchGroups/README.md

 # ResearchGroups
-These are the research astronomy groups in colombia
+These are the research astronomy groups in Colombia as recognized by COLCIENCIAS.